analogdevicesinc/msdk/Examples/MAX78002/ImgCapture/README.md

 * Save image to SD card.
 (MAX7800FTHR only)

-## Building, Flashing, & Debugging

-For instructions on how to build, flash, and debug this example see [.vscode/readme.md](.vscode/readme.md).
+## Software

+### Project Usage

+Universal instructions on building, flashing, and debugging this project can be found in the [MSDK User Guide](https://analog-devices-msdk.github.io/msdk/USERGUIDE/).

+- For a "quick-start" or for first-time users see ["Getting Started"](https://analog-devices-msdk.github.io/msdk/USERGUIDE/#getting-started)
+- See ["Development Guide"](https://analog-devices-msdk.github.io/msdk/USERGUIDE/#development-guide) for a detailed reference.

-## Console Interface & Utilites
+### Console Interface & Utilites

-For more details on running the serial console, converting images, and excercising the example, see [utils/README.md](utils/README.md)
+For more details on running the serial console, converting images, and excercising the example with serial commands, see [utils/README.md](utils/README.md)

-## Build Notes
+### Project-Specific Build Notes

-Full documentation on the build system can be found in the "Build Configuration" section of [.vscode/README.md](.vscode/README.md#build-configuration).
-The following notes contain important quick-start info.

-### Enabling Firmware Features
+#### Enabling Firmware Features

 Firmware features can be toggled in [project.mk](project.mk).